akett/vuex-electron-bridge/README.md

 ## Options

-`vuex-electron-bridge` is highly configurable, but works out of the box without configuration.
-If you need to pass a lot of options, consider creating a `options.js` file (or similar) that exports your options object.
+`vuex-electron-bridge` has state persistence disabled by default.
+If you simply need to enable persistence, skip to the [Bridge Options](#Bridge-Options).
+If you need to pass a lot of options, consider creating an `options.js` file (or similar) that exports your options object.
 As there are three places in which options can be passed, this will make your life a bit easier.

 ### Shared Options

-The following must be passed to `Bridge.mount()`, `expose()` and `createPlugin()`, if you decide to alter them.
+Currently just the one - if you change this it must be passed to `createPlugin()`, `exposeBridge()`, and either `createBridge()` or `Bridge.mount()`.

 | Option | Type | Default | Description |
 | --- | --- | --- | --- |